 Just a note, if you do experience some issues here, make sure your bios/firmware has been updated to the latest release.

 If the above worked ok, then you can set the sysctl parameter to suspend on lid closure:

 Also set it in the sysctl.conf file so it is set correctly each boot:

 The final thing to do is load up xorg, XFCE4 and a few of our favourite apps to get us going.

-pkg install -y xorg xfce xfce-goodies xscreensaver \ slim-freebsd-black-theme openntpd amigafonts mc \ oksh otter-browser cool-retro-term bluefish
+pkg install -y xorg xfce xfce4-goodies xscreensaver \ slim-freebsd-black-theme openntpd openssh-portable amigafonts mc \ oksh firefox-esr cool-retro-term bluefish

 Once all the packages have been installed, enable dbus, slim and openntpd then start the services (except slim, reboot when you are ready to start XFCE4):

 sysrc dbus_enable=YES && service dbus start sysrc openntpd_enable=YES && service openntpd start sysrc slim_enable=YES